 The relationship between a substance use disorder and your mental health is a close one.
 Consider that half of those who have a mental illness also experience a substance use disorder and vice versa, and you can see how the two are often closely connected.

-As addiction and mental health specialists, Dr. Daniel Headrick and our team understand the dangers of not treating both problems at the same time, which is why we offer therapy services as a key part of our recovery programs.
+As addiction and mental health specialists, our team understands the dangers of not treating both problems at the same time, which is why we offer therapy services as a key part of our recovery programs.

 Understanding a dual diagnosis

 A dual diagnosis is when a substance use disorder coincides with a mental illness, meaning both are present at the same time.
 Mental illness is an awfully broad term, but when it comes to dual diagnoses, the most common mental health illnesses we see are: